Western Sydney Green Gas Project

 - hydrogen gas grid injection panel (to supply to Secondary Mains)

-A 500kW Proton Exchange Membrane (PEM) electrolyser, using purchased renewable energy for power, will convert mains water and/or Reverse Osmosis (RO) quality recycled water into hydrogen and oxygen, with the latter being vented.
-The produced hydrogen will be injected and blended with natural gas into the existing Jemena natural gas distribution network, at up to 2 per cent by volume via a dedicated injection control panel (which would support management of hydrogen gas pressures, temperatures and flow rates for injection).
+A 500kW Proton Exchange Membrane (PEM) electrolyser, using purchased renewable energy for power, converts mains water and/or Reverse Osmosis (RO) quality recycled water into hydrogen and oxygen, with the latter being vented.
+The produced hydrogen is injected and blended with natural gas into the existing Jemena natural gas distribution network, at up to 2 per cent by volume via a dedicated injection control panel (which would support management of hydrogen gas pressures, temperatures and flow rates for injection).

 The electrolyser, developed by Canadian-based company Hydrogenics (now Cummins-Hydrogenics), has a production capacity of 100Nm3/h or 10kg/h of hydrogen gas.

-Maximum annual production is forecast to be 87,600 kilograms (88 tonnes) of hydrogen gas.
-The electrolyser would require up to 2,400 litres of water per day (gross feed); by comparison, on average, each person in Sydney uses around 200 litres of water per day.
-An estimated 5GWh of (green) electricity would be required to meet the proposed annual hydrogen production level.
+Maximum annual production could reach 87,600 kilograms (88 tonnes) of hydrogen gas if the facility was operating continuously at full capacity.
+At this volume the electrolyser would require approximately 3,245 litres of water per day (gross feed); by comparison, on average, each person in Sydney uses around 200 litres of water per day.
+A total of 5.5GWh of renewable electricity is also required to meet this annual hydrogen production level.

-A buried on-site steel pipeline (buffer store) would enable storage of up to approximately 4MWh of hydrogen to aid in injection management into the gas network, power generation and refilling activities.
+A buried on-site steel pipeline (buffer store) can store up to approximately 160 kilograms of hydrogen to aid in injection management into the gas network and power generation.

-The project includes a gas-fuelled generator (microturbine) fuelled initially from the natural gas mains network, before being converted to use hydrogen as its fuel source (supplied from the buffer store).
-It also features a fuel cell that operates solely on hydrogen and at twice the efficiency of a microturbine.
+The project includes a hydrogen-fuelled generator (microturbine) (supplied from the buffer store).
+It also features a hydrogen-fuel cell that can operate at approximately twice the efficiency of a microturbine.

 The project began blending of hydrogen into the gas network in November 2021 and is anticipated to operate for around five years.